 According to Article 102 of the Implementation Regulation, a Group of Auditors will be set up to assist the Audit Authority.
 The representatives of the Group of Auditors shall be appointed by each National Authority responsible for audit in the concerned Participating Country.
 Auditors from Serbia will be nominated by the Ministry of Finance of the Republic of Serbia while auditors from Hungary will be nominated by the Audit Authority directly.
 The Group of Auditors will be set up within three months from the approval of the Programme.
-It will draw up its own Rules of Procedures and will be chaired by the Audit Authority.
-The Audit Authority and the Group of Auditors shall be independent of the management and control system of the Programme.
+It will draw up its own Rules of Procedures and will be independent of the management and control system of the Programme.
 If necessary, the Joint Technical Secretariat of the program may support the activities of the Audit Authority. (e.g. providing support in organizing the meeting of the Group of Auditors, etc.)